Ahmad-Waliullah-Khan/Ahmad-W-Khan.github.io/README.md

 - [x] Non-github projects also have links.
 - [ ] Add some custom color themes for selection(Nav bar, background, words, dominant hue).

-# Donate Jalpc
-If this project let you enjoy your blog time, you can give me a cup of coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/jarrekk)

 # Wiki